 In Hemingway’s The Sun Also Rises, we encounter a series of vignettes that, together, tell the story of a group of expatriate Americans as they roam around postwar Europe.

-The novel is told in the past-tense, a recollection by the hero, Jake Barnes.
+The novel is told in the past-tense as a recollection by our hero, Jake Barnes.
 He is a former World War I soldier who had received a terrible injury leaving him (presumably) impotent.
-The novel is a fading memory from Barnes about his infatuation for Lady Brett Ashley, his unrelenting love interest, who has numerous love affairs with different men in the group including his associate, Robert Cohn, a man who frequently behaves boorishly.
+The novel is a fading memory from Barnes about his infatuation for Lady Brett Ashley, his unrelenting love interest who has numerous love affairs with different men in the group including Barnes’s associate, Robert Cohn, a man who frequently behaves boorishly.

 Hemingway explores questions of courage, virtue, and heroism by using imagery of boxing, fishing, and bull fighting -each juxtaposed with impotence, war, and infidelity.
-As in Don Quixote, the old chivalric mores of courage and virtue struggle to find their footing in a rapidly changing world that has been traumatized by modern warfare.
+As in Don Quixote, the old chivalrous mores of courage and virtue struggle to find their footing in a rapidly changing world that has been traumatized by modern warfare.
 Yet, heroically and perhaps tragically, Jake Barnes trudges onward, limited by his inability to be intimate with a woman and driven by his respect and admiration for the bull fighters of Spain.
 He longs for the old chivalric code of Western Civilization, yet the malaise of the world around him bears no respect for the old values.
 Unlike the Homeric war heroes, like Odysseus or Achilles, the modern war hero is wounded and impotent, yet is also dedicated and brave.
 He knows that he is living in a New World, but he cannot help but cling onto the Old World.

 Likewise, as a metaphor, each of the men in the American expat group represent bullfighters, needing to display the qualities of honor and virtue.
 Robert Cohn, the man for whom the opening sentence and chapter are dedicated: “Robert Cohn was once middleweight boxing champion of Princeton”, behaves the most cowardly.
 He is the least in control of his temperament, like a bull needing to be tamed, and Jake Barnes regularly makes note of it.
 Together, all of the ex-patriot men are in pursuit of Lady Ashley, however Jake Barnes does not actively pursue her.
 Instead he waits for her to come to him, preferring to dangle his red garment and wait for her charge.
 However, she only comes to Barnes when she is broken.